Contact us

 Symptoms of gambling addiction include a preoccupation with gambling, needing to gamble with increasing amounts of money to achieve excitement, lying to conceal the extent of involvement with gambling, and jeopardizing significant relationships or opportunities because of gambling.

-Causes are multifaceted, including biological, psychological, and social origins.
-Genetics and neurotransmitter dysregulation can play a part, as can traits such as impulsivity, low serotonin levels, and seeking high reward activities.
+Causes of gambling addiction include biological, psychological, and social origins.
+Genetics and neurotransmitter dysregulation influence gambling addiction.
+Traits such as impulsivity, low serotonin levels, and a tendency to seek high-reward activities contribute to gambling addiction.

 Treatment often includes therapy, such as cognitive-behavioral therapy (CBT) that teaches individuals to resist unwanted thoughts and habits.
-Self-help groups like Gamblers Anonymous (GA) and sometimes medication, such as antidepressants, can also be effective.
+Self-help groups like Gamblers Anonymous (GA) and sometimes medication, such as antidepressants are also effective.

 2. Internet Addiction